gibbok/useful/typescript.md

 const getValueByKeyWithGeneric = <T, K extends keyof T>(data: T, key: K) => data[key]

-const r2 = getValueByKeyWithGeneric({
+// better way, use generic to infer properly the type, as with a generic we define the type passed in is a subtype (so we know all props) const r2 = getValueByKeyWithGeneric({
     name: 'simone',
     age: 123,
     admin: 0
 }, 'admin') //number correct result

+// Explanation for this behaviour in TS: https://github.com/microsoft/TypeScript/pull/12253#issuecomment-263132208
 ```